k-nakam/k-nakam.github.io/_pages/about.md

 # About Me
 Welcome to my website.
 I am a Ph.D. student at Harvard Kennedy School (Politics and Institutions track).

 My research centers on political methodologies and applications.
-Methodologically, I am interested in the intersection of causal inference and machine learning, especially causal inference methods for multi-modal data such as text, images, and videos.
+Methodologically, I am interested in the intersection of causal inference and machine learning, especially causal inference methods for texts, images, and videos.
 Substantively, my focus lies on political violence and political communication.

 I have contributed to several research projects aligned with these interests, and my work has been published in peer-reviewed journals, including the Journal of Conflict Resolution and the International Journal of Communication.